kiln/flourish-slider/README.md

 # Flourish slider component

-The Slider component provides a highly configurable slider control.
+The Slider component provides a configurable slider control.
 We developed it for use in [Flourish](https://flourish.studio/) templates, but it’s open source and you can use it for anything.